 ηi,j=minsj+1,2j-i+1s2i-j+1,i-1, s2i-j+1,i-1sj+1,2j-i+1.

 Finally, we observed that the average signal on the neighborhood of the deletion coordinates are useful in genotyping deletions.
-This is because when the neighbor signals are more balanced around a dip, i.e., higher ηi,j, the accuracy of deletion genotyping is higher.
-Next, we compute the average signal in the neighborhood as
+This is because when the neighbor signals are more balanced around a dip, that is, higher ηi,j, the accuracy of deletion genotyping is higher.
+Next, we computed the average signal in the neighborhood as

 τi,j=0.5×s2i-j+1,i-1+sj+1,2j-i+1.

-We define πGW as the conditional probability of a deletion genotype g given the 5 features computed from functional genomics signal profile:
+We defined πGW as the conditional probability of a deletion genotype g given the five features computed from a functional genomics signal profile:

 πGWG[i,j]=g,S[i,j]=PGWG[i,j]=g log2si,j,log2mi,j,log2(ρi,j),log2(ηi,j), log2(τi,j) .

-This corresponds to the conditional probability (over all the deletions within the genome) that we observe the genotype g for a deletion at i,j given the average functional genomics signal and average multi-mappability signal over the interval i,j.
-The probability is defined over the genome, i.e., we estimate the probability for all the deletions in the genome.
-For this, we compute 5 features for every deletion in the genome, then estimate the conditional probability using this set as the sample of deletions.
+This corresponds to the conditional probability (over all deletions within the genome) that we observed for genotype g for a deletion at i,j given the average functional genomics signal and average multi-mappability signal over the interval i,j.
+The probability is defined over the genome; that is, we estimate the probability for all the deletions in the genome.
+For this, we computed five features for every deletion in the genome, and then estimated the conditional probability using this set as the sample of deletions.

-The basic idea behind the formulation of predictability is the observation that the regions with low functional genomics signal, low multi-mappability (i.e., uniquely mappable), low self-to-neighbor signal ratio, and high average neighbor signal are more likely to be deleted, i.e., their probability is large.
-Therefore, πGW is higher for deletions that are more easier to identify than the deletions with lower πGW.
-In order to estimate the conditional probabilities, we binned the feature values by computing the logarithm then rounding this value to the closest smaller integer value.
+The basic idea behind the formulation of predictability is the observation that the regions with low functional genomics signal, low multi-mappability (i.e., uniquely mappable), low self-to-neighbor signal ratio, and high average neighbor signal are more likely to be deleted (i.e., their probability is large).
+Therefore, πGW is higher for deletions that are easier to identify than the deletions with lower πGW.
+In order to estimate the conditional probabilities, we binned the feature values by computing the logarithm and then rounding this value to the closest smaller integer value.

 Discovery and Genotyping of Small and Large Deletions from Signal Profiles

-The practical instantiation of the linking attacks that we study are based on genotyping the panel of small deletions, pS, using the functional genomics data.
+The practical instantiation of the linking attacks that we studied are based on genotyping the panel of small deletions, pS, using functional genomics data.
 In addition, when the deletions panel pS is not available, the adversary also discovers the deletions using the signal profile.
-For GEUVADIS and GTex datasets, we perform small deletion genotyping using RNA-Seq signal profiles.
-The basic idea behind genotyping of deletions is the fact that there is a sudden dip in signal profile whenever there is a deletion (Fig 1d).
-In order to detect these dips, we observed that self-to-neighbor signal ratio is very useful for genotyping small deletions.
-For all the small deletions, self-to-neighbor signal ratio, ρi,j, neighbor signal balance, ηi,j, and average neighbor signal are computed.
-We then select the deletions that satisfy following criteria:
+For GEUVADIS and GTEx datasets, we performed small deletion genotyping using RNA-Seq signal profiles.
+The basic idea behind genotyping of deletions is the fact that there is a sudden dip in signal profile whenever there is a deletion (Fig. 1d).
+In order to detect these dips, we observed that the self-to-neighbor signal ratio is very useful for genotyping small deletions.
+For all small deletions, we computed self-to-neighbor signal ratio, ρi,j, neighbor signal balance, ηi,j, and average neighbor signal.
+We then selected the deletions that satisfied the following criteria: